-Based on your educational background and professional experience, you'll select one of several Temple programs, listed below.
-Many students complete CTE Teacher Certification requirements and apply for an Intern Teaching Certificate.
-This enables you to teach while completing additional college-level coursework required for the Instructional Level I and Instructional Level II certificates.
+Contingent on the requirements set by PDE, candidates follow one of several Temple programs listed below.
+This enables you to teach while completing additional college-level coursework required for the Career and Technical Instructional Level I and Career and Technical Instructional Level II certificates.

 Our teacher certification degree programs in Career and Technical Education allow you to earn either a Bachelor's (BSEd) or Master's (MEd) degree, along with completing the Pennsylvania Department of Education requirements for certification in at least one subject area.